Latest political poll: Labour escapes Omicron backlash, Act down

-Labour has escaped an Omicron backlash in tonight's Newshub-Reid Research political poll, while National has also risen at the expense of Act.
+Labour has escaped an Omicron backlash in tonight's Newshub-Reid Research political poll, while support for National and the Green Party has both increased at the expense of Act.

 Support for Labour is at 44.3 per cent, an increase of 1.6 points.